grapl-security/grapl/docs/setup/aws.md

 etc/aws/upload_analyzer_prod.sh

 # upload logs
 AWS_REGION=$GRAPL_REGION \
 python3 etc/local_grapl/bin/upload-sysmon-logs.py \
   --deployment_name $GRAPL_DEPLOYMENT_NAME \
   --logfile etc/sample_data/eventlog.xml
 ```

-*Note that this will likely impose charges to your AWS account.*

-You can then view the progress of this data flowing through your deployment
+You can then view the progress of this data flowing through your
-by looking at the Cloudwatch Dashboard named
+deployment by looking at the Cloudwatch Dashboard named
 `{GRAPL_DEPLOYMENT_NAME}-PipelineDashboard`.

 ### Accessing the Grapl UX (Engagement Edge)

-You can find the base url in `src/js/grapl-cdk/cdk-output.json`; just append
+You can find the base url in `src/js/grapl-cdk/cdk-output.json`; just
-a `/index.html` to the URL in that file.
+append a `/index.html` to the URL in that file.